animan95/skills-github-pages/index.md

 ---
-Aniket Mandal: Welcome to my code repository
-All my scripts and toy projects can be found here
+Aniket Mandal: Welcome to my code repository, find all of my scripts and toy projects here
 ---